edgariscoding/distance-grapher/README.md

 ##### Error:
-Edges are deleted directionally, so if even ONE edge was deleted (UNDIRECTED = FALSE), you should assume that Krushkal’s algorithm can no longer be executed on the graph.
+Edges are deleted directionally, so if even ONE edge was deleted (UNDIRECTED = FALSE), you should assume that Kruskal’s algorithm can no longer be executed on the graph.
 Print the following:

 ```
-ERROR: Krushkal’s Algorithm available only for UNDIRECTED graphs
+ERROR: Kruskal’s Algorithm available only for UNDIRECTED graphs
 ```

 ## 7. Print the Graph in Adjacency Matrix Format.